 Welcome to my home on the internet!

-I am Sarah – a wife to William, dog mama to Mavis Jane and an administrative assistant at the university where my husband is a professor.
+I am Sarah – wife to William, and dog mama to our rescue, Mavis Jane.

 I love getting lost in a good book, handwritten letters, genealogy, homemade meals & long family walks.
 I am always cold, and I love cozy scarves, sweaters and blankets.
 Hot drinks are my favorite!
-I always have coffee or tea beside me.
+I always have coffee or tea beside me, in the fall that also includes cider, or in the winter, cocoa.
 Autumn is my favorite season – there is something so magical about the transition from summer to winter.
 Thanksgiving is my favorite holiday; I love the intention of gathering with loved ones over good food to celebrate all the blessings in our lives.
-Elephants are my favorite animal, but I have a soft spot for bears too!
-I have a passion for mental health advocacy and will be going to back to school to become a mental health counselor, and eventually a school counselor as well.
+There are few simpler plessures than listening to the rain or watching snow fall.
+Elephantsavorite animal, but I have a soft spot for bears too!
+I have a passion for mental health advocacy.
 One of my life goals is to write a children’s book.
 I love learning about history and getting lost in books, documentaries, museums & podcasts.
 Nothing makes me feel as put together as the perfect shade of lipstick, freshly waxed eyebrows and a fresh haircut.
 I love to play with new recipes in the kitchen; it’s a place William & I both love to relax.

 Disclaimer: All content, opinions, views, and thoughts expressed on this blog are personal and my own.
 Nothing you see here represents the views of my employer.